vrugtehagel/stateify/README.md

 console.log(variable == 23) // true
 console.log(variable.free()) // false
 ```
 As can be seen above, `state.foo.bar` does not throw an error even though `state.foo` represents `undefined` (and so normally, accessing `bar` would throw an error).
 Stateify allows this in order to let you more easily respond to changes in your data structure even while some parts are missing.
-You can use the `.free()` method to check if the variable is "free", i.e. if normally this value would not exist or be accessible.
+You can use the `.free()` method to check if the variable is "free", i.e. if normally this value would not be accessible.

 <a name="special-methods-typeof"></a>
 ### `typeof`

-Since the `typeof` operator does not work on state variables (they're all proxies, so `typeof` will always evaluate to `'object'`), this is a way to get the type of a value. `variable.typeof()` is a shorthand for `typeof variable.get()`.
+Since the `typeof` operator does not work on state variables (they're all callable proxies, so `typeof` will always evaluate to `'function'`), this is a way to get the type of a value. `variable.typeof()` is a shorthand for `typeof variable.get()`.

 <a name="special-eventtarget-methods"></a>
 ### `EventTarget` methods

 Specifically, `addEventListener`, `removeEventListener` and `dispatchEvent`.
-While state variables are not technically instances of `EventTarget`, these methods pass on their arguments to equivalents on an underlying event target.
+State variables will also pretend to be `EventTarget`s in the sense that `variable instanceof EventTarget` evaluates to `true`.

 <a name="tools"></a>
 ## Tools